kellyky/lightning-talk-data-class/DATA_STRUCT_COMPARISON.md

 (irb):21:in `floors=': can't modify frozen House: #<data House rooms=5, area=700, floors=1> (FrozenError)
 ```

-But what we _can_ do with a Data object is clone it and update any of the attribute values.
+But what we _can_ do with a Data object is create a copy of it and update any of the attribute values.

 ```irb
 >> House = Data.define(:rooms, :area, :floors)